devassistant/devassistant/README.rst

 Start developing with ease!

-Devassistant project is a helper for all developers using (not-only) Fedora.
+DevAssistant project is a helper for all developers using (not-only) Fedora.
 It helps with creating and setting up basic projects in various languages, installing dependencies, setting up environment etc.

-Devassistant is based on idea of per-{language/framework/...} "assistants" with hierarchical structure.
+DevAssistant is based on idea of per-{language/framework/...} "assistants" with hierarchical structure.
 E.g. you can create projects like this:

 .. code:: sh